 Autumn has firmly entrenched itself up here in the Pacific Northwest.
-Snow caps the mountains, and the trees that line the highways release glinting flurries of orange and gold leaves every time the wind shakes its way through.
+Snowcapped the mountains, and the trees that line the highways release glinting flurries of orange and gold leaves every time the wind shakes its way through.
 It's cold enough now to warrant a fire in the evenings, and sometimes the morning too.

 So, What's Cranberry Mors?

 Lately, I've pulled Cranberry Mors into our routine.
 A traditional Russian drink made by simmering tart berries with honey-sweetened water until they burst, mors tastes mildly tart and sweet.

 Though often served cold, I prefer to serve ours infused with sweet spices and warm almost like a hot, mulled cranberry cider.

 Tradition and folklore hold that mors, and particularly cranberry mors, helps to buffer the immune system against illnesses like colds and flu and to help digestion when enjoyed before eating.
 There could be some truth to that as all tart berries are rich in antioxidants and vitamin C.